Autism

 Autistic

-We should respect their preference and not correct or lecture them because every person has different understandings about their own lived experience and identity.
+We should respect the preference indicated and not try to correct that because every person has a different understanding about personal lived experience and self-identity.

 Discard “high or low functioning” labels

 Functioning labels are inaccurate and subjective.
-It is often used to describe an autistic or disabled person based on their abilities to speak, perform self-care activities and perceived level of intelligence.
+They are often used to describe autistic or disabled persons based on their abilities to speak, perform self-care activities and perceived level of intelligence.

-The fact is: every person’s ability to function varies depending on the situation, their mood, their stress level, their sleep quality the night before, and other factors; regardless if the person is autistic or not.
+The fact is: every person’s ability to function varies depending on the situation, mood, stress level, sleep quality the night before, and other factors; regardless of whether the person is autistic or not.

 It is more accurate to describe the specific support that a person needs.
 For example: